Henry Frederick, Prince of Wales: Early life

-James VI frequently visited the Prince at Stirling.
-As early as August 1595 he encouraged the infant to hold a pen and make a penstroke on a document, which the king humorously certified, "I will testify this is the prince's own mark".
-At this time, the Master of Gray was keeper of Henry's wardrobe, and took delivery of a little coffer worth £8 Scots for the Prince's clothes.
+Anne was reluctant to go to Stirling and was said to be afraid that her enemies would give her a poisoned posset at the Castle.
+James frequently visited the prince, and travelled to Stirling for his son's first birthday.
+As early as August 1595, James encouraged the infant to hold a pen and make a penstroke on a document, which the king humorously certified, "I will testify this is the prince's own mark".

+The prince had silver candlesticks, a silver cup and a silver plate with a salt cellar.
+Elizabeth I contributed to the expenses at Stirling, paying £5000 Scots in 1595.
+At this time, Patrick Gray, Master of Gray, was keeper of Henry's wardrobe, and took delivery of a little coffer worth £8 Scots for the prince's clothes.
 Adam Newton became his schoolmaster or tutor.
 William Keith of Delny and then George Lauder were his legal tutors, administrators of his estates and incomes.
-Anne of Denmark was reluctant to go to Stirling and was said to be afraid that her enemies would give her a poisoned posset at the Castle.

-In 1596 Queen Elizabeth, via the Earl of Essex, and his secretary Anthony Bacon, sent her miniature portrait by Nicholas Hilliard to Prince Henry, and this was received by the Earl of Mar at Stirling.
-It was said that Prince Henry would be godfather to his younger brother Duke Robert, in May 1602, and afterwards stay at Dunfermline Palace with his mother, but James VI forbade this.
-In 1602 a visit to his mother at Falkland Palace was planned, but was postponed because of her sickness.
-The French ambassador in London Christophe de Harlay, Count of Beaumont, reported a rumour, spread by James's friends, that Anne of Denmark was cruel and ambitious, and hoped to rule Scotland as Regent or Governor for Henry after the death of her husband.
+In 1596 Queen Elizabeth, via Robert Devereux, Earl of Essex, and his secretary Anthony Bacon, sent her miniature portrait by Nicholas Hilliard to Prince Henry, and this was received by the Earl of Mar at Stirling.
+It was said that Henry would be godfather to his younger brother Robert in May 1602 and afterwards stay at Dunfermline Palace with his mother, but James VI forbade this.

+Alexander Wilson became Henry's tailor.
+In 1602 it was planned that Henry would visit his mother at Falkland Palace, but this was postponed because of her sickness.
+The French ambassador in London Christophe de Harlay, Count of Beaumont, reported a rumour, spread by James's friends, that Anne of Denmark was cruel and ambitious, and hoped to rule Scotland as regent or governor for Henry after the death of her husband.